kineticstoolkit/kineticstoolkit_doc/src/timeseries_basics.md

 ts.data
 ```

-TimeSeries can be [plotted](api/ktk.TimeSeries.plot.rst) directly using Matplotlib, and we can also specify which of the series to plot.
+TimeSeries can be plotted using their {{ktk_timeseries_plot}} method.
+We can also specify which of the series to plot.

 ```{code-cell} ipython3
 plt.subplot(1, 3, 1)